clqn/clqn.github.io/index.md

 ## blog posts

-sometimes i make blog posts! heres ALL of them
+list of blog posts:

 {% for post in site.posts %}
 - [{{post.title}}]({{post.url}}) - {{post.date | date: "%Y-%m-%d"}}
 {% endfor %}

 ## thanks

-thank you so much to my partner iliana ([linuxwit.ch](https://linuxwit.ch)) for helping me with the css on this website!! 💛💛💛 & thank you so much to viewers like you
+thank you so much to my partner iliana ([linuxwit.ch](https://linuxwit.ch)) for helping me with the css on this website.

 scrub jay art by [g pike](http://artofgpike.com)